elimt/codebenders-applets-amc/Setup.md

 5. ABC of github
   git status: to see what file has changed since your last commit

-git checkout insertbranchname : to switch to a branch
+  git checkout insertbranchname : to switch to a branch git pull: drag all updated files on branch/repo to your laptop git push: send all your commits and code online git fetch: gets metadata from github (

-4. To update your stuff (all this happens when you are in the : git pull